-The NDVI series are filtered using the following HSL criterion: NDVI values are valid if HSL Saturation is greater than 0.15.
-In this way, the values of the series that have grey color correlate with pasture covered by clouds or snow are eliminated.
+The NDVI series are filtered using the following HSL criteria: NDVI values are valid if HSL Saturation is greater than 0.15.
+In this way, the values of the series that have grey color correlated with pasture covered by clouds or snow are eliminated.
 This type of filter based in HSL color space has been used on digital camera images monitoring vegetation phenology (Tackenberg, 2007; Crimmins and Crimmins, 2008; Graham et al., 2009).
-However, we have not found the use of this HSL criterion in the context of NDVI remote sensing images.
+However, we have not found it in the context of remote sensing images.

-2.5 Maximum Likelihood Method
+2.5 Maximum Likelihood Method (MLM)